Fort Johnson 360° Virtual Tour:

-Tennessee State Capital: 698 Charlotte Avenue, Nashville Tennessee
+Tennessee State Capitol Building: 698 Charlotte Avenue, Nashville Tennessee

 “Fort Johnson (1863-1865) – A U.S. Civil War Fort established in 1863 in Nashville, Tennessee.
 The Tennessee State capital building was re-named Fort Johnson after Andrew Johnson, the military governor of Tennessee.
 The building was abandoned by US troops in 1867 after the end of the war and after Tennessee had returned to the Union.
 Also known as Capitol Redoubt and Camp Andy Johnson.”

-This augmented virtual tour includes tour points of Capital Hill, The Bicentennial Mall, Legislative Plaza and the World War I Memorial Building.
+This 3D like virtual tour includes tour points of Capitol Hill, Legislative Plaza and the World War I Memorial Building.
 Still photo’s are embedded in some perspectives.

 Note: get the virtual tour full screen experience by clicking the icon in the lower left of the video frame.
 A zoom option is available also for reading the historical signage.
 Some markers are embedded in the floating icons.